tucher/JsonFusion/README.md

 and constexpr contexts.
 Cyclic recursive types can opt into dynamic path tracking via macro configuration.
 [Docs](docs/ERROR_HANDLING.md)
 - **Escape hatches**: Use `json_sink<>` to capture raw JSON text when structure is unknown at compile time (plugins, pass-through, deferred parsing).
 JsonFusion validates JSON correctness while preserving the original fragment as a string, bridging typed and untyped worlds when needed.

+## Design Goals (and Tradeoffs)

+- **Single source of truth**: Your C++ types are the JSON schema (no separate IDL/codegen).

+- **One-pass, fused work**: Parse, validate, and populate structs in a single pass—no intermediate DOM, no post-processing.

+- **Predictable footprint**: Template-heavy design structured to avoid code-size explosion across multiple models with both `-O3` and `-Os`.
+Shared infrastructure prevents duplication.

+- **No hidden runtime knobs**: Behavior is controlled by types and annotations, not global flags (aside from optional float implementation choice for embedded).

+- **Three layers only**:
+  1. JSON structure ↔ C++ types
+  2. Constraints/validators on those types
+  3. Transformers/streamers to integrate JSON with your domain logic

 ## Types as Performance Hints